hminsky2002/finalproject/README.md

 WNYU is NYU's student radio station that serves music, news and podcasts all hours of the day on net and 89.1FM!
-However the current website is fairly outdated and only getting more deprecated.
+However te current website is fairly outdated and only getting more deprecated.
 The goal of this project is not to fully develop a replacement web app for WNYU but to implement a light-weight model of what the new website could look like in the future.